gregdott/awtswing/README.md

 # awtswing
 Simple graphic examples with AWT & Swing in Java.
-I started experimenting with AWT and Swing for drawing graphs in my other project [BibleLoops](https://github.com/gregdott/bibleloops).
+I started experimenting with AWT and Swing for drawing graphs in the first iteration of another project.
 There were a few things that I had to figure out in conjunction to get things working the way that I wanted.
 This repo is a distillation of what I learned from that process.

 ## Notes: